Guest Author - Susan D. Bates

 After graduation, Ms. Beckelheimer accepted a position at Tunstall High School in Virginia.
 She continues to work at Tunstall because she enjoys the school and her work.

 In Pennsylvania, school counseling programs are divided into elementary and secondary counseling.
 Ms. Beckelheimer chose to study secondary school counseling because she enjoys working with students in that age group and because she wanted to make a difference in their lives.

 School counselors who completed their counseling master's degree program in Virginia are eligible to become licensed for kindergarten through 12th grade.
 One of their requirements is to complete an internship in both elementary and secondary education.
 Ms. Beckelheimer is licensed in Commonwealth of Virginia to serve as a school counselor for 8th- through 12th-grade students because her internship was only in secondary education.

 In addition to her counseling duties, Ms. Beckelheimer coordinates several programs at the high school.
-She coordinates college admissions testing and standardized course testing.
+She coordinates both college admissions testing and standardized course testing.
 She also serves as the school-level coordinator for the Commonwealth Scholars, a Virginia program that encourages students to challenging themselves during high school.
-In addition, she serves on the scholarship committees and the child-study team, a group of professionals who meet to decide on a course of action to help students who are experiencing difficulty.
+In addition, she serves on the scholarship committees and the child-study team (a group of professionals who meet to decide on a course of action to help students who are experiencing difficulty).